Estimated reading time: 7 minutes

 12. WILL I NEED TO BRING MY OWN WATER?

 If you discover that you will be crossing rivers which have clear water, you may consider bringing little drinking water and empty containers for fetching water on your hike.
+When travelling on regions where there are no water rivers, ensure that you backpack enough water for drinking and cooking.
+Water purifiers will also come in handy to have safe drinking and cooking water.

 13. I LOVE A HOT MEAL BUT IS THIS POSSIBLE WHEN BACKPACKING?